NikhilPremMehta/TextBasedPokemonGame/README.md

 Pokemon Game project from Grade 9

 Some of the the things implemented:
-- Implemented lots of variety with moves - type, flinch, burn, poisoned, paralyzed, priority
+- Implemented lots of variety with moves - type, flinch, burn, poisoned, paralyzed, priority, crit ratio, recoil
 - Implemented level up system, with each pokemon learning different moves at different levels
 - Implemented evolutions